 Hello Bernina Lovers !

-I have been wanting to make a purse bag for a long time so I thought this was the perfect occasion for it.
+I have been wanting to make a purse bag for a long time so I thought the bag “Olivia” from the inspiration Magazine was the perfect occasion for it.
 The download and taping of the pattern is pretty much straight forward.

 Choosing the right fabric…